-The 1958 version of The Quiet American is set in Vietnam in the early 1950s, when it was still a French colony, and when it was the French who were fighting the communists.
+The 1958 version of this novel is set in Vietnam in the early 1950s, when it was still a French colony, and when it was the French who were fighting the communists.
 Thomas Fowler (Michael Redgrave) is a middle-aged British journalist stationed in Saigon.
-His lives with Phuong (Giorgia Moll), a much younger Vietnamese woman.
+His lives with Phuong, a much younger Vietnamese woman.
 Fowler doesn’t believe in anything.
 He has no political affiliation, he doesn’t care which side wins the ongoing war, and he doesn’t believe in God.

 When the movie opens, he is brought to a police station and interrogated by Inspector Vigot regarding a young man who is referred to in the movie only as an “American,” sometimes as the “young American,” and, of course, sometimes as the “quiet American” (Audie Murphy).
-Even at a restaurant, where everyone is being introduced, he remains unnamed for some reason.
+Even at a restaurant where everyone is being introduced, he remains unnamed.
 He is an idealist.
 He speaks of the Third Force, in addition to the French and the communists.
 It represents the idea of the Vietnamese deciding for themselves how they want to live.

-When Fowler, Phuong, and the American first meet, they go to a restaurant where men entering without a lady must accept a dinner and dancing companion supplied by the restaurant.
+When Fowler, Phuong, and the American first meet, they go to a restaurant where men entering without a lady must accept a dinner-and-dancing companion supplied by the restaurant.
 The American doesn’t want to have such a companion, whom he regards as a prostitute.
 It is explained to him that these women are not prostitutes.
-In fact, Phuong used to be work in that capacity at the restaurant when Fowler first met her.
-When the American asks what happens to these women when they are too old for the job, which is at a rather young age, as it turns out, he is told that they end up being prostitutes.
+In fact, Phuong used to be work at the restaurant as a companion when Fowler first met her.
+When the American asks what happens to these young women when they are too old for the job of companion, he is told that they end up being prostitutes.

 Because prostitution is a kind of doom hanging over young women who do not marry, the fact that Phuong is only Fowler’s mistress means that she may eventually be back where she was, or worse.
 Fowler cannot marry her, because he is already married.
 He is separated from his wife, whom he no longer loves, but she will not give him a divorce on account of her religion, referred to as “High Church” and “Episcopalian.”
 When Phuong’s sister, Miss Hei, sees Phuong and the American dancing, she sees this as a chance to get Phuong married.
 Inasmuch as the American has fallen in love with Phuong at first sight and, as we later find out, wants to marry her, Fowler begins to feel threatened.